Stackclash/5e-vault/5. Mechanics/Items/Staff Of Power.md

 | 21 to 30 ft. away | 4 × the number of charges in the staff |
 ^distance-from-origin-effect

 *Source: Dungeon Master's Guide p.
-202*
+202. Available in the SRD.*